crispab/crisp-dna/index.md

 Between what we've learned from Crisp and our amazing mates at Nomad8 in New Zealand, we've converged on a model that works well for us.
 And that's basically the sweet spot between being an independent consultant and being an employee.

 Want to start a similar org?
-See [How to clone the Product Space DNA](https://theproductspace.github.io/dna/docs/how-to-copy.html).
+See [How to clone the Organa DNA](https://theproductspace.github.io/dna/docs/how-to-copy.html).
 Or if you like, go back to the source and clone the Crisp DNA.

-Why open-source the Product Space DNA?
+Why open-source the Organa DNA?
 ------------------------------

 -   To make the world a better place :) The model has helped us be happy and make a positive impact in the world, and publishing it may help others do the same.